talalhassann/talalhassann/README.md

 #### ETL Data Pipelines
 - Evaluated Source & Destination DB structure
   - Migrating from one platform to another.
-  - Handled custom T-SQL scripting for performing data migration
+  - Handled custom T-SQL scripting for performing data migration.
-  - Extraction of client's data
+  - Extraction of client's data.
-  - Transforming according to companyʼs structural requirement
+  - Transforming according to companyʼs structural requirement.
   - Loading the data in production ready databases.
   - Healthcare Industry's data is always critical and losing patient's historical information can be costly: